Joint Task Force Magnolia Soldiers patrol at the Jefferson Memorial

-U.S. Army Spc.
-Christopher Cespedes, left, and Spc.
-Danielle Waters, both assigned to 890th Engineer Battalion, Mississippi National Guard, Joint Task Force Magnolia, pose for a photo with a member of the public at the Jefferson Memorial in Washington, D.C., April 3, 2026.
-Approximately 2,500 National Guard members support the DC Safe and Beautiful mission, providing critical assistance to the Metropolitan Police Department and community partners to enhance safety and quality of life throughout the District.
+U.S. Army Sgt.
+Cedric Bolden, 890th Engineer Battalion, Mississippi National Guard, Joint Task Force–District of Columbia, patrols at the Jefferson Memorial in Washington, D.C., March 25, 2026.
+Approximately 2,700 National Guard members support the DC Safe and Beautiful mission, providing critical assistance to the Metropolitan Police Department and community partners to enhance safety and quality of life throughout the District.
 (U.S. Army National Guard photo by Sgt.
 Christian Brown)

 |Date Taken: